Polishing & Grinding Services in Singapore

 Engineering Review

-We check tolerances, material fit, and flag any DFM issues before quoting.
+We check tolerances, material fit, finish callouts, surface access, and flag any DFM issues before quoting.

 Quotation

-Detailed quote within 24h — material, thickness, quantity, finish noted.
+Detailed quote within 24h — material, thickness, quantity, finish, inspection and related processes noted.

 Production